- Review Process

 Lesson 4 - What would you need to monitor the repercussions of the rise in global temperature?

-The students will learn about the scientist who are working on issues related to climate change.
+The students will learn about the scientists who are working on issues related to climate change.
 They will also be introduced to "Citizen Science" via a slideshow and then choose a project to begin contributing to.

 Lesson 5 - In what ways can the repercussions of climate change be minimized?